phillmv/deathbytraffic.ca/source/content.markdown

 There's a pilot project for bike lanes that is going to be debated in City Council.
 On Tuesday, April 26th, 2016 I saw the councillor for Etobicoke Centre reference that project by tweeting:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I will be driving in along Bloor this morning to see what the bike lanes would do to the morning rush hour.</p>&mdash; John F Campbell (@Campbell4Ward4) <a href="https://twitter.com/Campbell4Ward4/status/724922141393702913">April 26, 2016</a></blockquote>
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">38 mts to City Hall along Bloor.
+Shaw - University, did not pass ONE cyclist.
+Drove today because I have a 2 pm at Etobicoke Civic Ctr.</p>&mdash; John F Campbell (@Campbell4Ward4) <a href="https://twitter.com/Campbell4Ward4/status/724935830956023808">April 26, 2016</a></blockquote>

 This made my blood boil.
 It was pounding rain out, which makes it unsafe to ride.
 The night before, this had happened:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Toronto police say 5 pedestrians, 1 cyclist have been struck since 8:30 p.m. tonight.
 Police urging motorists, pedestrians to use caution.</p>&mdash; CP24 (@CP24) <a href="https://twitter.com/CP24/status/724778390469922819">April 26, 2016</a></blockquote>

-**An hour before** Mr. Campbell tweeted, a [cyclist was hit by a car and sent to the hopistal](http://www.citynews.ca/2016/04/26/cyclist-struck-on-queensway-now-in-hospital/). **Later that same day**, [a pedestrian was killed](http://www.thestar.com/news/crime/2016/04/26/pedestrian-killed-5-others-injured-during-rainy-night.html) and four others injured.
+**An hour before** Mr. Campbell tweeted, a [cyclist was hit by a car and sent to the hospital](http://www.citynews.ca/2016/04/26/cyclist-struck-on-queensway-now-in-hospital/). **Later that same day**, [a pedestrian was killed](http://www.thestar.com/news/crime/2016/04/26/pedestrian-killed-5-others-injured-during-rainy-night.html) and four others injured.

 **The following day,** April 27th, a cyclist was struck on Jarvis St and was taken to the hospital with [life threatening injuries](http://www.680news.com/2016/04/27/cyclist-serious-condition-struck-downtown/).
 (Did you know we used to have a bike lane on Jarvis, but [it got removed](http://www.thestar.com/news/city_hall/2012/10/02/jarvis_bike_lanes_to_be_removed_after_lastditch_council_effort_to_save_them_fails.html) back in 2012?)